-Judgment and Order and filed a motion to stay enforcement of the judgment and order pending appeal before the Honorable Virginia A. Phillips of the United States District Court for the Central District of California, who has been assigned to hear Mr. Mandelbrot's appeal of the Judgment and Order.
-Prior to the hearing on the motion, which was scheduled for July 7, 2014, Judge Phillips denied Mr. Mandelbrot's motion on the grounds that Mr. Mandelbrot had failed to meet his burden of establishing an abuse of discretion by the Bankruptcy Court in denying the requested stay.6
+Mandelbrot filed a Motion to Stay Enforcement of the Judgment and Order Following Trial.
+On May 27, 2014, Judge Bluebond of the U.S. Bankruptcy Court for the Central District of California heard and denied Mandelbrot's motion to stay enforcement of the judgment and order following trial.
+Thereafter, in early June 2014, Mandelbrot appealed the Judgment and Order and filed a motion to stay enforcement of the judgment and order pending appeal before the Honorable Virginia A. Phillips of the United States District Court for the Central District of California, who has been assigned to hear Mandelbrot's appeal of the Judgment and Order.
+Prior to the hearing on the motion, which was scheduled for July 7, 2014, Judge Phillips denied Mandelbrot's motion on the grounds that Mandelbrot had failed to meet the burden of establishing an abuse of discretion by the Bankruptcy Court in denying the requested stay.